Nantes: Population

-Ethnicity, religions and languages
+Ethnicity and languages

 Nantes has long had ethnic minorities.
 Spanish, Portuguese and Italian communities were mentioned during the 16th century, and an Irish Jacobite community appeared a century later.
 However, immigration has always been lower in Nantes than in other large French cities.
 The city's foreign population has been stable since 1990, half the average for other French cities of similar size.
 France does not have ethnic or religious categories in its census, but counts the number of people born in a foreign country.
 In 2013 this category had 24,949 people in Nantes, or 8.5 percent of the total population.
 The majority (60.8 percent) were 25 to 54 years old.
 Their primary countries of origin were Algeria (13.9 percent), Morocco (11.4 percent) and Tunisia (5.8 percent).
 Other African countries accounted for 24.9 percent, the European Union 15.6 percent, the rest of Europe 4.8 percent and Turkey 4.3 percent.

-Nantes is historically a Catholic city, with a cathedral, two minor basilicas, about 40 churches and around 20 chapels.
-Western France is traditionally religious, and the Catholic influence on Nantes was more persistent than in other large French cities.
-However, it has waned since the 1970s because of the rise of atheism and secularism.
-Although Nantes is where Protestantism was permitted in France through its edict, Protestants have always formed a small minority.
-The main Protestant church belongs to the United Protestant Church of France, but the city also has a number of newer Evangelical and Baptist churches.
-Nantes had a small Jewish community during the Middle Ages, but Jews were expelled from Brittany in 1240 and Judaism only reappeared after the French Revolution.
-The city has one synagogue, built in 1852.
-The city had several hundred Muslim inhabitants during the 1950s, but (as in the rest of France) their number increased in the second half of the 20th century with the arrival of large numbers of Africans and Turks.
-Nantes' first mosque was built in 1976, with three more built in 2010–2012.

 The city is part of the territory of the langues d'oïl, a dialect continuum which stretches across northern France and includes standard French.
 The local dialect in Nantes is Gallo, spoken by some in Upper Brittany.
 Nantes, as a large city, has been a stronghold of standard French.
 A local dialect (parler nantais) is sometimes mentioned by the press, but its existence is dubious and its vocabulary mainly the result of rural emigration.
 As a result of 19th-century Lower Breton immigration, Breton was once widely spoken in parts of Nantes.
 Nantes signed the charter of the Public Office for the Breton Language in 2013.
 Since then, the city has supported its six bilingual schools and introduced bilingual signage.